surrey-nlp/COLING-Tutorial-LowResScene-2025/Module_3/README.md

 1. Data annotation exercise with the audience
 2. Discuss results and challenges/pitfalls

-You can access the data annotation tool at: https://huggingface.co/spaces/mindhunter23/data-annotation-using-argilla
+You can access our hosted instance of the `Argilla data annotation tool` at: https://huggingface.co/spaces/mindhunter23/data-annotation-using-argilla